 Phys.Org (2017), Do minorities prefer ads with white people?,

 Competition forces retailers to vow better choice, quality and critically lower prices, Winnipeg Free Press (2016)

 We're becoming a nation of hoarders, unable to throw anything away, resulting in a booming storage industry, Winnipeg Free Press (2013)

-Penner, Sara and Main, Kelley J. “Memoriam fundraising: An empirical exploration of donor motivations”, (manuscript in press at Social Business).
+Sara Penner and Kelley J. Main, “In memoriam fundraising: An empirical exploration of donor motivations” (manuscript in press at Social Business).